 Information collected and what it is used for

 We may collect the following information and share with third parties inducing but not limited to breakdown recovery companies, credit hire vehicle companies, panel solicitors firms, police, local councils, DVLA and medical professionals.

 - Personal details including name, address, date of birth, contact numbers, email address, occupation, national insurance number, GP and hospital details

 - Vehicle details, including ownership, MOT and insurance details

 - Injuries details, including your GP, hospital and other medical professionals’ records

 - Your identification, driving licence, proof of address

-- Any additional information required by us to provide our services to you
+- Any other information required by us to provide our services to you

 What we do with your data

-All the personal information we hold about you will be processed by our employees based in the UK.
+All the personal information we hold about you will be processed by our employees who are based in the UK.